developmentseed/federated-collection-discovery/README.md

 TODO: write tests for client app

-## Running with `docker compose`
+## Running with Docker

-Ensure Docker and Docker Compose are installed.
-Follow the steps below to build and start the containers:
+For development and testing, a Docker setup is provided that includes both the client application and an optional backend service for advanced use cases.

 Build and start the services: